LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

       (: 1, 2, 3)->join((: 4, 5, 6))
       // => staticarray(1, 2, 3, 4, 5, 6)

-.. member:: staticarray->sub(position::integer, \
+.. member:: staticarray->sub(position::integer, count::integer= ?)::staticarray
-      count::integer=(self->size - #position + 1))::staticarray

-   The `sub` method returns a range of elements.
+   The `~staticarray->sub` method returns a range of elements.
 The first parameter indicates the starting position and the optional second parameter indicates how many of the elements to return.
 The elements are returned as a new staticarray.

 .. member:: staticarray->+(s::staticarray)::staticarray
 .. member:: staticarray->+(value)::staticarray